voucherifyio/voucherify-openapi/docs/guides/development/Limits.md

 For in-app notifications, simply toggle the switch next to "In app."

 Notifications for webhooks usage will be sent if the usage exceeds the limit for an hour, even though they are counted in daily periods.
-It is a measure to inform you in advance about any suspicious user activity.
+As a result, you will be informed in advance about any suspicious user activity.

 > 📘 What happens if you exceed your limits?
 >